waxc20org/waxc20/README.md

 ## Idea for developing indexer
 1. Recording the block number of deploy inscription.
 2. Get all transactions of eosio address.
-3. Use the FULL NODE HTTP API to get the `from`,`to`,`data` field of each waxi, match all mint inscriptions.
+3. Use the FULL NODE HTTP API to get the `from`,`to`,`memo` field of each waxi, match all mint inscriptions.

 ## Indexer(TBA)